jonomuller/Amble-API/README.md

   - **lastName** _(required)_

 - Success response:
-  - Code: 201
+  - Code: 201 Created
   - Content: a User object and a JWT.

 - Errors:
-  - **400 Bad Request** -- a user with that username already exists
+  - **400 Bad Request** – a user with that username already exists
-  - **400 Bad Request** -- a user with that email address aleady exists
+  - **400 Bad Request** – a user with that email address aleady exists